strandborg/AlsavoCtrl/README.md

   -p,--port INT               Override server port, default 51194 --listen                    Keep listening for status updates -g,--logfile TEXT           Write log to file
+  --json                      Output in more easily parseable JSON format
   ```

 Running AlsavoCtrl without config_idx and value will query the current status and config values as JSON and exit.